 When you see neighborhoods with a fair share of commercial projects under construction, you are most likely looking at an area on the rise.
 These spots are like trendy coffee shops and they point to a wave of upcoming buyers.

-As such, the more ‘Coming Soon’ signs you see hanging around, the more potential there lies for that area to be the next hot property.
+As such, the more ‘Coming Soon’ signs you see hanging around set up by custom home builders, the more potential there lies for that area to be the next hot property.

 Sporadic renovations signal revival